Exc.(-) Condition. This banjo has some slight fret wear, but is in otherwise great condition.

 Nice Mahogany sound with lots of grit and growl.

-New Prucha New Model w/ Elaborate Inlay Design Banjo 'In Stock'
+New Prucha New Model w/ Elaborate Inlay Design Banjo 'On Hold'

 Maple banjo.
 Exciting new model from Jaroslav Prucha featuring many fine components.
 24-fret radiused fingerboard showing beautiful new inlay pattern.
 This inlay pattern breaks tradition by spilling over from main fret position with tendrils flowing into frets above and below.
 Unique peghead flourish.
 JPrucha logo inlaid at top of peghead.
 All inlays very high-grade Abalone.
 Abalone truss rod cover.
 Highly figured Maple resonator and neck.
 Multiple tortoise bindings on top and back edge of resonator and fingerboard, with wooden marquetry purfluing next to binding.
 Hardware is a tasteful mixture of black nickel and gold with elaborate, deep hand engraving everywhere.
 Gold 2-band tuners with gold Schaller 5th.